mastro35/thepythoncorner/_posts/2020-08-21-hash-tables-understanding-dictionaries.md

             index = (index + 1) % self.bucket_size
 ```

-During the lookup process, in the  `get_value()` method at line 24 you use the `None` value to check when you need to stop looking for a key and in line 26 you check the key of the data to be sure that you are returning the correct value.
+During the lookup process, in the  `get_value()` method you use the `None` value to check when you need to stop looking for a key and then you check the key of the data to be sure that you are returning the correct value.

 Running the example above, the key for `Italy` collided with a previously inserted element (`France`) and for this reason has been relocated to the first free bucket available.
 However, the search for `Italy` worked as expected: